r-near/nearc/README.md

 # NEARC - NEAR Python Contract Compiler

 NEARC is a specialized compiler that transforms Python smart contracts into WebAssembly bytecode for deployment on the NEAR blockchain.
-It allows developers to write smart contracts in Python rather than Rust or AssemblyScript, leveraging MicroPython as the underlying runtime.
+It allows developers to write smart contracts in Python rather than Rust or AssemblyScript, leveraging MicroPython or CPython as the underlying runtime.

 ## Features